 As for Hillary Clinton, the news sources acknowledged the danger of the Clinton emails and other records she is being held accountable for.
 Nevertheless, as the election day is comes closer, many Mexicans are more embracive of Clinton as a safe option for Mexico’s future.

 The closer the election day draws near, the more people ask about my thoughts concerning my country’s presidential election.
 For instance, I was invited by a friend (a high school English teacher) to come visit her class.
 She wanted her students to listen to an American accent and ask questions about American culture.
 Common questions involved what I enjoy most about Mexico or what I thought about the US presidential candidates.
 One question struck me deeply and had me choked up more than I expected.
 One student hesitantly asked if the stereotype of Mexicans being criminals is true.
-I had a hard time answering that question.
-When I came up with the words to say, I mentioned how it depends on which state one is in: whether it’s an educated or uneducated area, since uneducated areas are less likely to have prejudices against Mexicans. ( I get mixed reactions when I tell people I’m part Mexican).
+I had a hard time answering this question.
+When I came up with the words to say, I mentioned how it depends on which state one is in: whether it’s an educated or uneducated area, since educated areas are less likely to have prejudices against Mexicans. ( I get receive mixed reactions when I tell people I’m part Mexican).

 It’s difficult sometimes to watch Trump’s speeches with Abuelita (grandmother in Spanish).
 I usually laugh at some of his statements, but its not funny to her.
 She is appalled by his statements, his character, and the threat he poses to Mexico.

 From my observation, Educated people such as professors, business leaders, and those politically informed seem more worried about what a Trump presidency means for Mexico than others I’ve talked too (based on economic issues and immigration).
 Others have expressed offense at Trump’s comments but also shrug their shoulders since they’re not the one’s voting.
 They just beg me not to vote for Trump.